ResearchComputing/odor2action/docs/source/main/index.md

 ![](https://raw.githubusercontent.com/ResearchComputing/Documentation/june-updates/File-Transfers/globus-image-2new.PNG)

-Note that you can use the "Path" field to navigate to the O2A PetaLibrary allocation.
+You can now use the "Path" field to navigate to the O2A PetaLibrary allocation.
 Type `/pl/active/odor2action` in the "Path" field, and then you can use your mouse to navigate deeper into the O2A allocation if needed.

----
-**NOTE**

-It is recommended that you only initiate one active Globus data transfer to a given subdirectory in PetaLibrary at a time.
-Running multiple active transfers to the same subdirectory simultaneously may result in a failed transfer.
+> **_NOTE:_** _It is recommended that you only initiate one active Globus data transfer to a given subdirectory in PetaLibrary at a time.
+Running multiple active transfers to the same subdirectory simultaneously may result in a failed transfer._

----

-#### Sharing data with Globus Shared Endpoints
+### Sharing data with Globus Shared Endpoints
 With Globus you can share files with users outside of CU who do not have CURC accounts by creating shared endpoints.
 You can share any file/folder that you have access to.
 The user you are sharing with must have a Globus account (these are freely available to anyone).

 To setup a shared endpoint contact the O2A Project Manager at [Kathryn.Cochran@colorado.edu](mailto:Kathryn.Cochran@colorado.edu].

-### Accessing JupyterHub (python notebooks)
+## JupyterHub (python notebooks)

 [Jupyter notebooks](https://jupyter.org/) are an excellent resource for interactive development and data analysis using _Python_, _R_, and other languages.
 Jupyter notebooks can contain live code, equations, visualizations, and explanatory text which provide an integrated enviornment to use, learn, and teach interactive data analysis.

 CU Research Computing (CURC) operates a [JupyterHub server](https://jupyterhub.readthedocs.org/en/latest/) that enables users to run Jupyter notebooks on Summit or Blanca for serial (single core) and shared-memory parallel (single node) workflows.
 The CURC JupyterHub uses the next-generation [JupyterLab](https://jupyterlab.readthedocs.io) user interface.
 The CURC JupyterHub runs atop of [Anaconda](http://anaconda.com).
 Additional documentation on the [CURC Anaconda distribution](https://curc.readthedocs.io/en/latest/software/python.html) is available and may be a good pre-requisite for the following documentation outlining use of the CURC JupyterHub.

-#### Step 1: Log  in to CURC JupyterHub
+### Step 1: Log  in to CURC JupyterHub

 CURC JupyterHub is available at [https://jupyter.rc.colorado.edu](https://jupyter.rc.colorado.edu).
 To log in use your RC credentials.
 If you do not have an RC account, please [request an account before continuing.](https://rcamp.rc.colorado.edu/accounts/account-request/create/organization)

-#### Step 2: Start a notebook server
+### Step 2: Start a notebook server

-To start a notebook server, select one of the `Blanca (12hr)` option in the *Select job profile* menu under *Spawner Options* and click *Spawn*.
+To start a notebook server, select the `Blanca (12hr)` option in the *Select job profile* menu under *Spawner Options* and click *Spawn*.

 The server will take a few moments to start.
 When it does, you will be taken to the Jupyter home screen, which will show the contents of your CURC `/home` directory in the left menu bar.
 In the main work area on the right hand side you will see the "Launcher" and any other tabs you may have open from previous sessions.